 As a school, we have defined spirituality as:

 “Spirituality is not something we can see; it is something we feel inside ourselves.
 It is about awe and wonder, asking questions, inspiration and being aware of something ‘bigger’ outside of ourselves.”

 The language we use to define spirituality is not child-friendly, so when talking to children about it we will refer to:

 - Wanting to love and to be loved by people

 Children are born inquisitive, and it is our duty to nurture this natural curiosity and guide them towards looking at the world and noticing, with awe and wonder, the natural and man-made delights all around us.
 We want to encourage them to ask ‘big questions’ about life, religion, nature, science and any other area of fascination.

 Caring for Nature and Living Things

 We provide many opportunities for children to learn about nature and the role they play in protecting our world.
 As a Church School, this is especially important.
 We have a very active Gardening Club.
-We have provided bird feeders and owl boxes.
+We have provided bird feeders and owl boxes to the local community.
 Through science and topic work, children learn about the world and how they can care for living things.

-We are very caring schools and pride ourselves on our ethos of family.
+We are a very caring school and pride ourselves on our ethos of family.
 Through our Christian Values, we teach children to care for friends, family and the community.
 Indeed, our curriculum includes learning about those we love and who love us.